Ilkhanate: Origin

-Hulagu Khan
+Hulegu Khan

-Hulagu Khan, third son of Tolui, grandson of Genghis Khan, and brother of both Möngke Khan and Kublai Khan, was the first khan of the Ilkhanate.
-Immediately after his brother Möngke's accession as Great Khan in 1251, Hulagu was appointed as administrator of North China, however in the following year, North China was assigned to Kublai and Hulagu tasked with conquering the Abbasid Caliphate.
+Hulegu Khan, third son of Tolui, grandson of Genghis Khan, and brother of both Möngke Khan and Kublai Khan, was the first khan of the Ilkhanate.
+Immediately after his brother Möngke's accession as Great Khan in 1251, Hulegu was appointed as administrator of North China, however in the following year, North China was assigned to Kublai and Hulegu tasked with conquering the Abbasid Caliphate.
 He was given a fifth of the entire Mongol army for the campaign and he took his sons Abaqa and Yoshmut along with him.
-Hulagu also took with him many Chinese scholars and astronomers, from whom the famous Persian astronomer Nasir al-Din al-Tusi learned about the mode of the Chinese calculating tables.
+Hulegu also took with him many Chinese scholars and astronomers, from whom the famous Persian astronomer Nasir al-Din al-Tusi learned about the mode of the Chinese calculating tables.
 An observatory was built on a hill of Maragheh.
-Taking over from Baiju in 1255, Hulagu established Mongol rule from Transoxiana to Syria.
+Taking over from Baiju in 1255, Hulegu established Mongol rule from Transoxiana to Syria.
 He destroyed the Nizari Ismaili state and the Abbasid Caliphate in 1256 and 1258 respectively.
-In 1258, Hulagu proclaimed himself Ilkhan (subordinate khan).
+In 1258, Hulegu proclaimed himself ilkhan (subordinate khan).
 After that he advanced as far as Gaza, briefly conquering Ayyubid Syria and Aleppo in 1260.
-Möngke's death forced Hulagu to return to Mongolia to attend the kuriltai for the next Great Khan.
-He left a small force of around 10,000 behind in Palestine that was defeated at the battle of Ain Jalut by the Mamluks of Egypt.
+Möngke's death forced Hulegu to return to Mongolia to attend the kuriltai for the next Great Khan.
+He left a small force of around 10,000 behind in Palestine that was defeated at the Battle of Ain Jalut by the Mamluks of Egypt.

-Due to the suspicious deaths of three Jochid princes in Hulagu's service, Berke of the Golden Horde declared war on Hulagu in 1262.
-According to Mamluk historians, Hulagu might have massacred Berke's troops and refused to share his war booty with Berke.
-Berke sought a joint attack with Baybars and forged an alliance with the Mamluks against Hulagu.
-The Golden Horde dispatched the young prince Nogai to invade the Ilkhanate but Hulagu forced him back in 1262.
+Due to the suspicious deaths of three Jochid princes in Hulegu's service, Berke of the Golden Horde declared war on Hulegu in 1262.
+According to Mamluk historians, Hulegu might have massacred Berke's troops and refused to share his war booty with Berke.
+Berke sought a joint attack with Baybars and forged an alliance with the Mamluks against Hulegu.
+The Golden Horde dispatched the young prince Nogai to invade the Ilkhanate but Hulegu forced him back in 1262.
 The Ilkhanid army then crossed the Terek River, capturing an empty Jochid encampment, only to be routed in a surprise attack by Nogai's forces.
 Many of them were drowned as the ice broke on the frozen Terek River.

-In 1262, Hulagu gave Greater Khorasan and Mazandaran to Abaqa and northern Azerbaijan to Yoshmut.
-Hulagu himself spent his time living as a nomad in southern Azerbaijan and Armenia.
+In 1262, Hulegu gave Greater Khorasan and Mazandaran to Abaqa and northern Azerbaijan to Yoshmut.
+Hulegu himself spent his time living as a nomad in southern Azerbaijan and Armenia.
 During his early rule, the Ilkhanate experienced mass revolts by its subjects, with the exception of the Seljukids and Artuqids in Anatolia and Mardin.
 It was not until Shams al-Din Juvayni was appointed as vizier after 1262 that things started calming down and a more sustainable administration was implemented.

-Hulagu fell ill in February 1265 after several days of banquets and hunting.
+Hulegu fell ill in February 1265 after several days of banquets and hunting.
 He died on 8 February and his son Abaqa succeeded him in the summer.